 We have mental activity, and of course this activity has to have an object.
 We can’t have thinking without thinking something.
 We can’t have seeing without seeing something, even if it is seeing darkness.
 Even if the activity isn’t thinking anything, we are thinking nothing and that is something.
 There is always an object.
 Therefore, when we hear in various Buddhist teachings – although Gelug doesn’t use this terminology so much – but in other traditions we hear this term “non-duality,” it doesn’t mean that the way of knowing and the object we know, the so-called subject and object, are identical.
 They are not identical, but they are not separable either.
 We can’t have one without the other.
 They are inseparable and non-dual, in that they are not two separate unrelated things.
 There are many levels of sophistication of how we can understand that, but this is the most general understanding of it.

-We have a focal object and the way of understanding that focal object is that it is the arising of a hologram.
+In sensory cognition, for example, we have a focal object (dmigs-yul) and the way of understanding that focal object is that it is the arising of a hologram.
 The hologram can be accurate or inaccurate.
 For instance, when we take our eyeglasses off, many of us see a blur.
 If we know that we are seeing a blur, then it is accurate.
 If we think that the blur is actually sitting out there in a chair, obviously that is distorted; it’s crazy.
 Again, it depends on the perspective and if we recognize that we are confused, that can be a valid cognition.
 It’s very important to be able to have this recognition of our confusion as being confused and not to think that our confusion is actually a correct understanding.

 For this, we use all sorts of different methods to verify if our understanding is correct or not, for instance, was it really Mary down the street whom we saw or was it someone else?
 Or, did you really mean that when you said whatever it was that you said?
 We can verify our understanding and so it is important to get enough evidence that what we know is actually correct.
 We need to get these additional verifying factors because we can become not only decisive that something completely wrong is right, but we can also become very stubborn, defensive and closed off about it.